Emeraude/Patrician/README.md

 ## Planned

-Here is a list of things that will differ from the ogirinal game:
+Here is a list of things that will differ from the original game:

 - Removal of sailor mood (useless)
 - Addition of AI interactions